| | | | |

 cut flower garden by seed: zinnia seed starts

-One of the most important tasks when it comes to getting ready to sow seeds is to be aware of your expected last frost date in your area.
+One of the most important tasks when it comes to getting ready to sow seeds is to be aware of your hardiness zone and the expected last frost date in your area.
 You can check your frost dates on the Old Farmer’s Almanac website.

 seed packets

-When starting the process of growing a cut flower garden by seed, read the recommended seed sowing times on the back of the seed packet or the catalog descriptions to know when the best time is to sow your seeds.
+When growing a cut flower garden by seed, read the instructions with recommended seed sowing times on the back of the seed packet or the catalog descriptions to determine the best time to sow your seeds.

 Varieties such as sweet peas and pansies need to be started as early as 10-12 weeks before your last frost date.
-Most of the seeds I’ve chosen to grow this year will need to be sown 4-6 weeks before my last frost date.
+Most of the seeds I’ve chosen to grow in my own cutting garden this year will need to be sown 4-6 weeks before my last frost date.

-Note: If you sow the seeds too early and the weather is still too cold to transplant, your seedlings may become too big for their containers, causing your plants to become root-bound.
+If you sow the seeds too early and the weather is still too cold to transplant, your seedlings will become too big for their containers, causing your plants to become root-bound.

 sweet pea seed start

 Here is a basic list of the seed-starting supplies you’ll need for the season.
-You can also read my blog post on Supplies Needed for Seed Starting for more detailed information.
+Read my blog post on Supplies Needed for Seed Starting for more detailed information.

 Peat pots are a good option as well.